operasoftware/devopera/src/_extensions/basics.md

 Apart from all the JS and HTML files, you’ll also need to put in some images for the extension icons.

-All of this is wrapped in a ZIP file format with a special header and the .nex file extension.
+All of this is wrapped in a ZIP file format with the .crx file extension.
 To know more about the architecture of extensions in Opera, please read the [associated article](/extensions/architecture-overview/), which describes it in detail.

 ## Your first extension